Naxxar: Palazzo Nasciaro

 Palazzo Nasciaro is an 18th-century palace built during the Order of St. John that saw different adaptive reuse throughout the years.
 It is a prime example of late baroque architecture in Naxxar.
 Throughout its history, it was the residence of architect Francesco Sammut and later of his son Giovanni Sammut, it was the Lieutenant's house in the north of Malta, later served as the first public school in Naxxar, it was the police headquarters and until recently a police station, it served as a maternity underground hospital during World War II and provided shelter for the community from the war bombardments.
 Today, it is a private residence.

 Hompesch Hunting Lodge

 Hompesch Hunting Lodge was a hunting lodge built by Grandmaster Hompesch close to Gauci Tower and Captain's Tower.
 Today it is in a dilapidated state.

 Villa Castro

 Villa Castro, formerly Palazzo Castro, is a Knights-period country residence which has been renovated and developed for modern housing in the 21st century.
 The outer gardens were demolished and developed into other surrounding buildings along the years.

+Economy

+The head office of Quality Schools International, an international school organization, is in Naxxar.